aleesha-w/BERT--Updated-Implementation-on-Ubuntu-Corpus/README.md

 # BERT- Updated Implementation on Ubuntu Corpus
 This repository contains the implementation of Google's Bidirectional Encoder Representations from Transformers (BERT).
-It contains faster training and evaluation times and the latest Python version (Python 3.12) may be used.
+It contains faster training and evaluation times and the latest version of Python (Python 3.12) may be used.

 ## Requirements
 Colab TPU \